graciousagency/kubedump/README.md

 * statefulset

 ## Notes
+* Ingresses are exported in a seperate loop WITHOUT --export to preserve the ip they are currently using
 * You must have kubectl installed
 * I highly recommend using [kubectx](https://github.com/ahmetb/kubectx) to switch between projects easily